amanavaa/Microsoft-clone/README.md

-# Micrsoft-clone
+# Microsoft-clone #Tailwind CSS #HTML #CSS #Clone
-This website serves as a Microsoft homepage clone, employing Tailwind CSS technology to ensure responsiveness for both mobile and desktop views.
+This website is a Microsoft homepage clone, employing Tailwind CSS technology to ensure mobile and desktop view responsiveness.
+Go through this link to check the Website - https://microsoft-clones.netlify.app/